Soimn/Otus/design.md

-Main goal: The goal of this programming language is to provide an alternative to C that is simple and supports
+Main goal: The goal of this programming language is to provide an alternative to C that is "simple but powerful"
-           modern metaprogramming features

 Lesser goals:
   - Adopt a syntax similar to Jai in case of the language dying and Jai taking over as the language of choice